gaetanfox/react-business-website/README.md

-# A simle business website made with React
+# A simple business website made with React

 ![](businesssite.png)